 The Translational Therapeutics Core (TTC) is accelerating preclinical development of new therapeutics for Alzheimer’s disease (AD) and AD-related dementia (ADRD) through human target validation.
 This includes supplying the following clinically-characterized samples from patients and matched controls.

 The TTC is located at University Hospitals (UH) Cleveland Medical Center, and is directed by Andrew A. Pieper, MD PhD, who also serves as Director of the Neurotherapeutics Center of the Harrington Discovery Institute of UH.
 The connection to the Harrington Discovery Institute also offers opportunity for guidance and support in drug development for AD/ADRD for TTC-supported investigators.

-The TTC works closely with the Neuropathology Core (NPC) and the Research Education Component of the CARDC.
+The TTC works closely with the Neuropathology Core, the Biomarker Core, and the Research Education Component of the CADRC.
 Starting in 2021, the TTC will also identify and financially support an annual TTC-REC fellow.

 Researchers may request tissue through contacting TTC@ClevelandADRC.org

 Andrew A. Pieper, MD PhD, Translational Therapeutics Core Leader

 Alan J. Lerner, MD, Co-Investigator